Charles Churchill (satirist): Death and legacy

 In October 1764 he went to Boulogne to join Wilkes.
 There he was attacked by a fever of which he died on 4 November.
 He left his property to his two sons, and made Wilkes his literary executor with full powers.
 Wilkes did little.
 He wrote an epitaph for his friend and about half a dozen notes on his poems, and Andrew Kippis acknowledges some slight assistance from him in preparing his life of Churchill for the Biographia (1780).
 There is more than one instance of Churchill's generosity to his friends.
 In 1763 he found his friend Robert Lloyd in prison for debt.
 He paid a guinea a week for his better maintenance in the Fleet, and raised a subscription to set him free.
 Lloyd fell ill on receipt of the news of Churchill's death, and died shortly afterwards.
 Churchill's sister Patty, who was engaged to Lloyd, did not long survive them.
 William Cowper was his schoolfellow, and left many kindly references to him.

 A partial collection of Churchill's poems appeared in 1763.
+As he left England forever in April 1816, Lord Byron visited Churchill's grave.
+He dramatized the visit in his poem "Churchill's Grave, A Fact Literally Remembered".